mate-desktop/mate-desktop.org/blog/20140129-mate-desktop-live-cd.md

 ## Compatibility

 The Live CD is built using [Arch Linux](http://www.archlinux.org) and MATE 1.6.
-The Live CD 32-bit so should work on any i686 or x86_64 computer and we recommend at least 512MB RAM.
+The Live CD 32-bit so should work on any i686 or x86_64 computer with at least 512MB RAM.
 Xorg drivers are included for Intel (`i915`), AMD/ATI (`radeon`) and nvidia (`nouveau`) with a fall back to VESA.
 Drivers for Virtual Box and VMware are also included so that evaluation via these virtualization solutions is simple.

 All common file systems, including [ZFS](http://open-zfs.org), are supported